jasonLaster/backbone.wreqr-radio/README.md

 backbone.wreqr-radio
 ================

-`backbone.wreqr-radio` is a library that allows you to organize multiple instances of `Backbone.Wreqr` into groups called Channels.
+Wreqr Radio is a library that allows you to work with multiple instances of `Backbone.Wreqr`, organized into groups called Channels.

-## About
+## Introduction

-The three messaging systems of `Wreqr`, an event aggregator, commands, and request-response, are convenient ways to communicate information within your application. `wreqr-radio` introduces a new concept called a Channel, which is simply a collection of those three messaging systems bundled together with an associated name.
+The three messaging systems of `Wreqr`, an event aggregator, commands, and request-response, are convenient ways to communicate information within your application.
+What's missing from `Wreqr`, however, is a convention for handling multiple instances of those messaging systems.

+Wreqr Radio solves this issue by introducing a concept called a Channel.
+Channels are simply a collection of the three messaging systems bundled together with an associated name.

-With `wreqr-radio` you can manage as many Channels as you'd like throughout your application.
+With Wreqr Radio you can manage as many Channels as you'd like throughout your application.
 An example use case is having a Channel for each component of your application and a single global Channel that connects them.

 ## Installation

-Clone this repository or install via bower: `bower install backbone.wreqr-radio`
+Clone this repository or install via bower.

+`bower install backbone.wreqr-radio`

 Include the file `backbone.wreqr-radio.js` in your application's scripts bundle.